-British architectural styles and its architecture as a whole have evolved hugely over the centuries, with movements and styles from years gone by still exerting influence and having vast appeal today.
+British architectural styles and British architecture as a whole have evolved hugely over the centuries, with movements and styles from years gone by still exerting influence and having vast appeal today.
 Let’s take a look at some of Britain’s major, most prominent, and most iconic architectural styles from the late 15th century onwards.

 Tudor

-The Tudor was the final phase of Medieval architecture in Britain and covered the era between the late 15th and early 17th centuries.
+The Tudor phase was the final phase of Medieval architecture in Britain and covered the era between the late 15th and early 17th centuries.

 Typical features of a Tudor building may include masonry chimneys, grouped windows, half-timbering, and gable roofs.